neo3072/DS-AI-ML-Resources/Databases, Database Design, and Data Modeling.md

     * Slicing - filtering data across a dimension(s), i.e., reduce the cubes dimension by one by selecting a single value for one dimension
     * Dicing - grouping data and reducing cube size, i.e., creating a subcube
     * Pivot - rotate the cube for different perspective of the data
++ Structured vs semi-structured vs unstructured data
+    * Structured
+        - Highly organized data that is well suited for relational database and/or data table storage
+    * Semi-structured
+        - Wikipedia: A form of structured data that does not conform with the formal structure of data models associated with relational databases or other forms of data tables, but nonetheless contains tags or other markers to separate semantic elements and enforce hierarchies of records and fields within the data
+        - Examples
+            + JSON
+            + XML
+    * Unstructured
+        - Wikipedia: Information that either does not have a pre-defined data model or is not organized in a pre-defined manner
+        - Examples
+            + Text (documents, email body, web page body, books, ...)
+            + Audio
+            + Video
+            + Analog data
+            + Images
+            + Files

 ## Database Design
 - Wide vs narrow data, or stacked vs un-stacked